The Power of Rest: Why Highly Sensitive People Need More Downtime

 Social rest involves taking a break from social interactions and allowing yourself to recharge in solitude.
 This can be particularly important for HSPs who may feel drained by socializing, even with close friends and family.
 Social rest allows you to reconnect with yourself and replenish your energy.

-Incorporating Rest into Your Daily Life
+How to Incorporate Rest into Your Daily Life as a Highly Sensitive Person

 To ensure that you’re getting the rest you need, it’s important to incorporate restorative practices into your daily routine.